-Leather Shoes and Boots
+Get Salt Stains Off Leather Shoes and Boots

 1. Use a dry microfiber cloth to wipe away as much salt residue as possible.

 2. Lightly brush the suede with a toothbrush along the salt lines.
-Don’t be rough or you may damage the suede texture— use just enough pressure to dislodge any remaining salt.
+Don’t be rough, or you may damage the suede texture— use just enough pressure to dislodge any remaining salt.

-3. If the stain persists, combine 1 cup COLD water and 3 drops liquid dish soap in a bowl.
-Dab the corner of a white cloth with the soapy water and spot test an inconspicuous place on your shoes.
+3. Combine 1 cup cold water and three drops of liquid dish soap in a bowl.
+Use a cotton swab to spot test an inconspicuous place on your shoes.

-2. Combine 1 cup WARM water and 1/2 teaspoon liquid dish soap in a bowl.
+2. Combine 1 cup warm water and 1/2 teaspoon liquid dish soap in a bowl.